 Think greetings cards are a thing of the past?
 Think again.
+Think again.
 With the UK spending as much as £1.4 billion a year on greetings cards, it’s a huge, booming industry with scope for even more growth in the future.
-But in such a saturated market, how do you come up with fresh designs that sit your cards a cut above the rest?
+But in such a saturated market, how do you create fresh card designs that sit a cut above the rest?

 Whether you decide to sell them or send them, we’ve gathered our ultimate tips to creating unbeatable greetings card designs your customers won’t be able to resist.

-Finding your niche and the direction you want to go in will help in creating a strong brand for your business card, stationery or gift selling business.
+Finding your niche and the direction you want to go in will help in creating a strong brand for your birthday card, stationery or gift-selling business.